fsudssAI/RASlab-website/content/projects/autocontrol/index.md

   postcode:
   country:

-summary: We are constucting a cutting-edge self-driving vehicle platform.
+summary: AUTONOMOUS SYSTEMS - We are constucting a cutting-edge self-driving vehicle platform.
 In this project, several researches are conducted, vison-based lane detection, learning-based object detection, image-based real-world localization, robust motion control and estimation.
 The self-driving platform is built on a 1/10 vehicle (MicroNole) and a full-size van (AutoNole).
 abstract: ""

 # Talk start and end times.